2026 LVDA Schooling Show Series Year-End Awards

 Riders must have a minimum of 3 scores from 2 LVDA hosted shows (exceptions for higher levels listed below).

-The remaining 2 scores must be from LVDA registered shows.
+The remaining 2 scores may be from LVDA hosted or affiliated shows.

 Champion/Reserve and placing to tenth place for each of these levels: